Gout

 What is gout?

-Gout (podagra) is a form of acute inflammatory arthritis.
+Gout (podagra) is a form of acute inflammatory rheumatoid arthritis.
 It is characterised by sudden sharp, unexpected pains in joints, and swelling, redness, warmness and stiffness around the affected joint.
 Low-grade fever can also occur.

 An elevated level of uric acid in the blood seems to be part of the mechanism of gout.
 The uric acid crystallises and is deposited in joints and tendons.
 These deposits provoke an inflammatory reaction in surrounding tissues.